 In that time you will also need to account for writing content, getting photography in place, shooting video, testing, training and deployment.
 In the template downloads there are some pre-made timetables to help you out.

-Typical content managed website with responsive website from £5000
+Typical silverstripe content managed website with full custom responsive design from £5,000

 Typical large Magento ecommerce store (with stock inventory, multi-warehouse, complex shipping, customer groups pricing, etc) from £15,000